exosite-garage/ExositeReady-CC3200/README.md

 # Using It

 The first step is to flash all the needed files to the board.
-There is a `.ucf` file in the "flash" folder, this is a config file for TI's uniflash tool.
+There is a `.usf` file in the "flash" folder, this is a config file for TI's uniflash tool.
 It will flash the included mcu inage and all the supporting files to the sflash on the launch pad.